mavaddat/vscode-cornflakes-linter/README.md

 }
 ```

-3. Open a `.py` file and then save it and the extension will run showing all of the lint issues in the problems tab.
+3. Open a `.py` file and then save it and the extension will run showing all of the lint issues (inline and in the problems tab).

 ## Configuration